hswlab/kati/README.md

 - [X] Optional speech input (System Speech & Whisper)
 - [X] Dynamic avatar images to represent AI emotions.
 - [X] Chat history with filter function, read-aloud function and the possibility to resume a previous conversation.
+- [X] Rating option for the AI answers and filter history by rating
 - [X] Storage option for a behavioral description of the AI and a salutation name.
 This information is automatically transferred to the AI when a new topic is created.
 - [X] Short waiting times due to direct streaming of answers.
 Text and code are formatted for readability.
 - [X] Multilingual user interface (DE, EN, FR, ES, PT, JA, KO)